hackclub/clubpheus/README.md

 # Shroud
-A Slack bot allowing for anonymous reports to be sent whilst allowing for bidirectional communication between the reporter and the recipient.
+Shroud is a tool allowing for reports to be made to Fire Department (FD), Hack Club's conduct team.
+Shroud also allows for **bidirectional communication**, allowing FD to ask follow up questions.
+You can choose to be **anonymous or identifiable**.
+You can embed messages (including those that are private) by sending the including the link in your report.
 [![Demo](shroud.gif)](shroud.mp4)

 ### Features
 * Send anonymous reports